-Drivers with Disabilities in North DakotaCompare Car Insurance Rates in 3 Steps
+Drivers with Disabilities in North DakotaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

-The North Dakota Department of Transportation (NDDOT) issues handicapped license plates and permits under the term "mobility impaired."
+The Department of Transportation (NDDOT) issues handicapped license plates and permits under the term "mobility impaired."

 Before applying, make sure you fit at least one of the following criteria: